TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-pump/tyk-pump-configuration/tyk-pump-dashboard-config.md

 There are 3 different pumps we want to look at:

 1. mongo
-2. mongo-pump-selective
+2. mongo-pump-aggregate
-3. mongo-pump-aggregate
+3. mongo-pump-selective

 ### Mongo

 This Pump simply saves all individual requests across every organisation to a collection called `tyk_analytics`.
 Each request will be stored as a single document.

-The Dashboard will use this collection to show requests from the **API Usage Data > Log Browser** menu, unless [use_sharded_analytics](/docs/tyk-configuration-reference/tyk-dashboard-configuration-options/) are set to true, in which case, `Log Browser` will be populated using the `mongo-pump-selective` pump below.
+The Dashboard will use this collection to show requests from the **API Usage Data > Log Browser** menu, unless [use_sharded_analytics](/docs/tyk-dashboard/configuration/#use_sharded_analytics) are set to true, in which case, `Log Browser` will be populated using the `mongo-pump-selective` pump below.

 This collection [should be capped](/docs/tyk-configuration-reference/tyk-pump-configuration/tyk-pump-configuration/#capping-analytics-data) due to the number of individual documents.